clab/dynet/doc/install.md

     cd build
     cmake .. -DEIGEN3_INCLUDE_DIR=c:\libs\Eigen -DBOOST_ROOT=c:\libs\boost_1_61_0 -DBOOST_LIBRARYDIR=c:\libs\boost_1_61_0\lib64-msvc-14.0 -DBoost_NO_BOOST_CMAKE=ON -G"Visual Studio 14 2015 Win64"

 This will generate dynet.sln and a bunch of \*.vcxproj files (one for the DYNET library, and one per example).
 You should be able to just open dynet.sln and build all. **Note: multi-process functionality is currently not supported in Windows, so you will not be able to build rnnlm-mp.
-Go to build->Configuration Manager and uncheck the box next to this project**.
+Go to build->Configuration Manager and uncheck the box next to this project**

-The Windows build also supports CUDA.
-The latest (development) version of Eigen has some code that causes problems with the CUDA compiler.
-These issue change as Eigen is developed.
-Currently, the following three changes are needed in Eigen when compiling with CUDA support:

-- block.h: add `#ifndef __CUDACC__` / `#endif` around `EIGEN_INHERIT_ASSIGNMENT_OPERATORS(Block)`
-- ref.h: add `#ifndef __CUDACC__ / #endif` around `EIGEN_INHERIT_ASSIGNMENT_OPERATORS(RefBase)`
-- TensorRandom.h: Change `uint` to `unsigned int` and `SYSTEMTIME st` to immediately above `GetSystemTime(&st)`
-- TensorDeviceCuda.h: Change `sleep(1)` to `Sleep(1000)`

-### MKL support

-DyNet can leverage Intel's MKL library to speed up computation on the CPU.
-As an example, we've seen 3x speedup in seq2seq training when using MKL.
-To use MKL, include the following cmake option:

-    -DMKL

-If cmake is unable to find MKL automatically, try setting `MKL_ROOT`, such as

-    -DMKL_ROOT="/path/to/MKL"

-If either MKL or MKL_ROOT are set, CMake will look for MKL.
-Note, MKL has only been tested in Windows.